 SLAs (service level agreements) help set a target for your team to provide a consistent, high-quality customer experience.
-Using SLA rules, you can provide specific types of customers with the support they expect.
+By setting SLAs with Inbox rules, you can provide each customer with the perfect level of support.

 - Ensure your team prioritizes urgent conversations.